ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 The Boot Wizard needs to be completed during the IP Fabric virtual machine's initial deployment.
-The Boot Wizard introduces the configuration of basic network parameters, including time zone, NTP, IP address, DNS, or Proxy settings.
+The Boot Wizard introduces the configuration of basic network parameters, including IP address, DNS, or Proxy settings.

 Follow the instructions in [First Boot Wizard](02-boot_wizard.md).